Since the mid of the sixties video is an emerging film system usable

 for the development of video films:

-The central focus of the video
+The central focus of the video tools´ developers

-axes, the "xy plotting coordinates".
-19 The
+"xy plotting coordinates".
+31 The horizontal

-not available for the early computers.
+for the early computers.

 The manner to provoke the optical effect of motion pictures changes